Ryan1729/raylib-rs-template/README.md

 ____

-licensed under MIT OR Apache-2.0 at your option
+licensed under any combination of MIT OR Apache-2.0 OR MIT-0 at your option